zydou/arti/crates/tor-rtcompat/README.md

  * A runtime is a [`BlockOn`] if it can block on a future.
  * A runtime is a [`SleepProvider`] if it can make timer futures that become Ready after a given interval of time.
+ * A runtime is a [`CoarseTimeProvider`] if it provides a monotonic clock which is fast to query, but perhaps has lower-precision or lower-accuracy.
  * A runtime is a [`TcpProvider`] if it can make and receive TCP connections
  * A runtime is a [`TlsProvider`] if it can make TLS connections.